philmander/ant-jstestrunner/README.md

+#This project is deprecated

+I won't being performing any maintanence on this project other than merging pull requests that merge automatically.

+Node.JS projects such as Karma + PhantomJS or via Browserify are better suited to unit testing JS projects these days.

+---

 #JSTestRunner Ant Task

 Automate Javascript unit tests with Apache Ant.
 The task uses [Phantom JS](http://phantomjs.org/), a headless webkit browser, to open and run html unit test files.
 Any test failures will (optionally) cause a build to fail.